-The period relating to the full year 31 December 2024 is based on the Group's internal budget, the period for the year ending 2025 is an annualised calculation of the quarter 4 performance in December 2024.
-All subsequent periods assume a prudent long-term average growth rate of 3%.
+With regards the business in the USA, the period relating to the full year 31 December 2025 is based on the Group's internal budget, the period for the year ending 2026 is an annualised calculation of the quarter 4 performance in December 2025 plus a growth target which have also been applied for FY 27 and FY 28.
+These growth targets have been assessed in a number of ways including generic targets of 10% per annum to a range of fixed financial EBITDA improvement targets for FY 26, FY 27 and FY 28.

-At this stage and considering the direct exposure of the Group to climate changes, management has considered growth rates were not significantly affected and were still consistent with long term prospects of its industry and expectations from market participants.
-Despite risks mentioned in note 29, climate-related matters could nevertheless generate new business opportunities for the Group.
+At this stage and considering the direct exposure of the Group to climate changes, management has considered growth rates were not significantly affected and were still consistent with long-term prospects of its industry and expectations from market participants.
+Despite risks mentioned in note 28, climate-related matters could nevertheless generate new business opportunities for the Group.